-If your parent or relative is admitted to hospital, here’s a checklist of things to sort out quickly in case of a medical emergency:
+If your parent or relative is admitted to hospital, particularly in an emergency, we have got a checklist of things to sort out/take with you/know:

-- Regular medication, medical staff will need to know what they are taking.
-You may be able to find their medication at home, or need to contact their GP for more advice.
+- Regular medication, staff will need to know what they are taking.
+Worth having a list of medication in any case.
+You may need to contact their GP for more advice.

-- Advance Directive – do they have one regarding end of medical care, and a Do Not Resuscitate (DNR) instruction.
+- Advance Directive – do they have one regarding medical interventions, and a Do Not Resuscitate (DNR) instruction.
 Ask the GP if you don’t know.
 The hospital needs a copy of these documents, which the GP can send.